-7.2.2.1 Following consultation with the aviation stakeholders including the helicopter operators undertaken by Hornsea Project One (see Table 8.3 in volume 2, chapter 8 Aviation, Military and Communication), it is understood that an HMR crossing a wind farm would not require revision because in most cases, helicopters will continue to fly their preferred routes in VFR directly over the wind turbines at the specified MSA.
+7.2.2.1 Following consultation with the aviation stakeholders, including an aviation workshop held in September 2017 for Hornsea Three (see Table 8.3 in volume 2, chapter 8 Aviation, Military and Communication), it is understood that an HMR crossing a wind farm would not require revision because in most cases, helicopters will continue to fly their preferred routes in VFR directly over the wind turbines at the specified MSA.
 In Instrument Meteorological Conditions (IMC) and when the isotherm level is at an altitude that requires the helicopter to fly at less than 3,000 ft. or 2,500 ft. (depending on required direction of travel). an obstacle free route is required and in the case of Hornsea Three this is available as a deviation around the Hornsea Three array area, an example of which is shown in Figure 7.2.
+There were no helicopter flights recorded in the vicinity of HMR 2 over a typical one month period (October 2017) as shown in Figure 3.1.